New reporting requirements

 Which waste or recovery stream does packaging enter?

 The expected waste type generated is the final data category your business must now include in EPR reporting.
-This information is where the distinction between household packaging that is subject to EPR, and other packaging that is not, is defined.
+This information defines the distinction between household packaging subject to EPR and other packaging that is not.

 The categories in this section of your report are as follows: